Pounds of Food Rescued

 We are celebrating TWO Million pounds of food rescued!

-Through strategic partnerships, Cultivate Food Rescue will be a leader in food rescue, procurement, redistribution and education to meet the nutritional needs of communities.
+Through strategic partnerships, Cultivate Food Rescue will be a leader in perishable food rescue, procurement, redistribution, and education in order to meet the nutritional needs of communities.

 Defining Food Rescue

 Our partnership with Notre Dame and other local food suppliers provides a great opportunity to feed members of our community who are food-insecure.
 Our food rescue program fills the gap between potentially wasted food and the people and organizations that need food the most.

 Distinguished Community Service Award

 We were humbled to receive the Distinguished Community Service Award from the South Bend Alumni Association.

 “I’ve had children, and now families, thank me (like I did something) for the food for the weekend.
 One mom was crying so she was happy.
 I had a little girl in second grade proudly take two bags home with her (we had extra) and she was so happy to be able to provide food for her family.”